otvam/pypeec/paper.md

 arbitrary number of conductive domains, magnetic domains (ideal and/or lossy), and sources (voltage and/or current) can be used.
 The current density, flux density, potential, loss density, and energy density are computed.
-The free-space magnetic field (near-field) can also be computed on a point cloud.
+The free space magnetic field (near-field) can also be computed on a point cloud.
 Additionally, the voltage, current, complex power, and impedance of the different terminals are extracted.